aurora-is-near/sshaclsrv/README.md

 If a remote lookup fails (other than with status 404) or times out (5 seconds), the local file will be consulted.

+Calls to HTTP backend support optional authentication (via Basic Auth only to support dumb fileserving).

 OpenSSH config: